grpc/proposal/L103-core-move-insecure-creds-declaration.md

 ## Proposal

-Move function declarations for insecure credentials from `grpc/grpc_security.h` to a new header file `grpc/grpc_insecure_credentials.h`.
+Move function declarations for each credential type from `grpc/grpc_security.h` to its own header file.
+The following is the list of mapping.

+* google_default_credentials: grpc/credentials/google_default.h
+* ssl_credentials: grpc/credentials/ssl.h
+* alts_credentials: grpc/credentials/alts.h
+* local_credentials: grpc/credentials/local.h
+* tls_credentials: grpc/credentials/tls.h
+* insecure_credentials: grpc/credentials/insecure.h
+* xds_credentials: grpc/credentials/xds.h

 ## Rationale

 Moving function declarations to `grpc/grpc.h` seems to be convenient but not right.
-Moving them to a new file `grpc/grpc_insecure_credentials.h` makes more sense and is aligned with our goal to move every credential type to its own target.
+Moving them to their own files makes more sense because our goal is to make every credential type have its own target.

-Note that we do not plan to reserve backward compatibility by including `grpc/grpc_insecure_credentials.h` in `grpc/grpc_security.h` since we do not promise backward compatibility for C-core API.
+Note that we do not plan to reserve backward compatibility by including `grpc/credentials/*.h` in `grpc/grpc_security.h` since we do not promise backward compatibility for C-core API.

 ## Implementation

-Move function declarations for insecure credentials from `grpc/grpc_security.h` to a new header file `grpc/grpc_insecure_credentials.h`.
+Move function declarations for each credential type from `grpc/grpc_security.h` to its own header file as indicated in the "Proposal" section.

 ## Open issues (if applicable)